meanbee/magecert/databases.md

 ### Setup, Read and Write Database Resources

 Resource models request a specific type of database connection they require.
 The different types are defined to allow for different permissions over the database.
-For example read for read-only connection, write for changing data and setup for resource intensive setup processes.
+For example, read for read-only connection, write for changing data, and setup for resource intensive setup processes.
 However, in practice, all of Magento's connection resources inherit from the `default_setup` resource, so they all use the same connection.

 ## Install and Upgrade Scripts